FisherYu-CN/taifinance-rcp/docs/InstallingTheKit/InstallingTheKit.md

 ![Port 3000](port3000.png)

 The Redux developer bar takes up much of the screen.
-Hide it with 'H'.
+Hide it with 'control-H'.

 You are now running the kit on your local machine.

 # The Take Away

 You cloned the repository, installed all the packages, and ran the development server locally.
 You are now ready to hack on the application.